 Dogs are also very perceptive of their owner’s moods and behavior.
 So if you are feeling sadness or grief, your dog may be picking up on your behavior changes and acting differently as a result.

-“Dogs are really good at picking up on when we’re not feeling well,” Dr. Sackman said.
+“Dogs are really good at picking up on when we’re not feeling well,” Dr. Sackman says.

 The effects aren’t always negative.
-In some cases, the loss of a pet can create a stronger relationship between the owner and the surviving pet, Dr. Sackman added.
+In some cases, the loss of a pet can create a stronger relationship between the owner and the surviving pet, Dr. Sackman adds.

-“In some cases, you might start to see parts of their personality that you didn’t see when the other pet was still around,” she said.
+“In some cases, you might start to see parts of their personality that you didn’t see when the other pet was still around.”